Advertiser Disclosure

 • Menu & Inventory Sync: With this low-cost integration, you can be sure your servers won’t be able to sell out-of-stock items/modifiers when you run out of an ingredient.

-Square’s Plus plan gives you access to order coursing, more employee management features such as user roles and permissions, and 24/7 support in case something goes wrong with your tablet POS system.
+Square’s paid plans give you access to order coursing, more employee management features such as user roles and permissions, and 24/7 support (on the Premium plans) in case something goes wrong with your tablet POS system.

 Payment processing is provided by Square Payments at the following rates: